afloresep/HMDB-clustering/README.md

 ```

 **Execution:**
-The visualization and clustering are achieved by calling a single script, `create_tmap.py`, which, in turn, utilizes other scripts to produce the desired outcome.
+The visualization and selection of molecules are achieved by calling a single script, `main.py`, which, in turn, utilizes other scripts to produce the desired outcome.
 In essence, this script follows several steps:

 ### 1. Data Preparation